 Here’s Ed Rex, my fellow blogger, proving he has what it takes to set the world alight with his glass making abilities.

 As for me, I’m hooked.
-I’ll be back to make those paperweights for Christmas presents!
+I’ll be back to make more paperweights for birthday presents very soon!